Various leafy green plants sit in pots and bags

 1.4.4 Children and young persons under 18 shall not be employed at night or in hazardous conditions.

-1.4.5 Suppliers shall develop or participate in and contribute to policies and programmes which provide for the transition of any child found to be performing child labour to enable her or him to attend and remain in quality education until no longer a child.
+1.4.5 Suppliers shall establish, document, maintain and effectively communicate to personnel and other interested parties, written policies and procedures for remediation of child labourers.
+Policies and procedures shall provide for the transition of any child found to be performing child labour to enable her or him to attend and remain in quality education until no longer a child (this includes the provision of adequate financial and other support).

 Please note – we understand that there can be very unique circumstances.
 If for any reason adhering to 1.4 or any of the standards outlined in this document could have a detrimental effect on you as a supplier or anyone in your supply chain please get in touch with us.